 When I first heard about Pistol (2022), I rolled my eyes.
 “Here we go again,” I thought, “another failed attempt at telling the Sex Pistols story.”
 You can’t really blame me here.
 After all, Sid and Nancy (1986) was an absolute train wreck of a film.
 Besides a few documentaries, the Sex Pistols story has been a complete disaster in the hands of filmmakers.
 Thankfully, I’m the kind of person that’s willing to accept when I’m wrong.
 And FX has certainly made me eat crow.
-Based on the autobiography Lonely Boy: Tales from a Sex Pistol, the autobiography of founding member/guitarist Steve Jones, the punk rock drama, Pistol (2022) is everything and more.
+Based on the autobiography Lonely Boy: Tales from a Sex Pistol, by founding member/guitarist Steve Jones, the punk rock drama, Pistol (2022) is everything and more.

 The formation of the Sex Pistols has been repeatedly mythologized in media.
 Contrary to popular belief, it was neither a Malcolm McLaren art concept nor a John Lydon manifesto.
 With Pistol (2022), director Danny Boyle focuses on anything but the “filth and the fury.”
 And as much as I love John Lydon (aka Johnny Rotten), this is not that story and it’s refreshing.

 Instead, Pistol (2022) is seen through the eyes of Steve Jones (Toby Wallace).
 To escape a life of hard knocks and thieving, a teenage Jones starts a band called The Swankers (which, as everyone points out, sounds like “Wankers”).
 Initially, Jones intended to sing and play guitar, but this falls through thanks in part to his illiteracy which he desperately tries to hide.